 “Man cannot discover new oceans unless he has the courage to lose sight of the shore.”-Andre Gide

 I flew into Calgary airport and picked up my rental car(this was in October so be sure to get snow tires if you are planning on driving to the parks during this time, because trust me, there will be snow).
-Yup, there was no snow in Calgary but as you drive to the national parks, it will look like Tahoe on steroids.
-In fact, during our drive to Banff and Lake Louise, the snow was falling and everything looked so magical.
+There was no snow in Calgary but as you drive to the national parks, it will look like Tahoe on steroids.
+In fact, during our drive to Banff and Lake Louise, it felt like the snow was falling in slow motion and everything looked so magical.
 It was my first time seeing such a sight and even Steven( the Disney Channel Show, jk)–who has seen lots of cool shit– was in awe at how beautiful the scenery was.
 It was like Christmas came early!

 “Traveling tends to magnify all human emotions.”Peter Hoeg

-After spending a couple hours at Lake Louise(we didn’t want to leave!)…we decided to head to Lake Morraine but it ended up being closed to a cars for the season, you could still hike up there but we both did not have the right gear because we didn’t expect to come across any snow 😦 That was fine, we found another lake and I got to see an elk!!!
-We went to the Banff Gondola(45 USD per person) and the view was absolutely stunning.
+After spending a couple hours at Lake Louise(we didn’t want to leave!)…we decided to head to Lake Morraine but it ended up being closed to a cars for the season, you could still hike up there but we both did not have the right gear because we didn’t expect to come across any snow 😦 That was fine, we found another lake and spotted an elk!!!
+We went to the Banff Gondola(45 USD per person…kinda pricey but so worth) and the view was absolutely stunning.
 You get to see Banff from up top.
-It was also freezing and since my cold tolerance is shit I wasn’t having it so I admired it from inside the observatory through one of the huge windows.
-Bow waterfall is close by and worth checking out too.
+It was also freezing and since my cold tolerance is nonexistent I wasn’t having it so I admired it from inside the observatory through one of the huge windows.
+Bow waterfall is close by and worth checking out too if you have extra time.
 On our way back to the hotel, we saw an elk casually walking around the town square, pretty awesome I definitely stopped the car in the middle of the road(do not try this at home kids).